opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-extensions/README.md

 In Cypher it is [possible](https://neo4j.com/docs/developer-manual/current/cypher/clauses/set/#set-set-a-label-on-a-node) to modify label on a node.

-Following TCK scenarios rely on that feature:
+Following TCK scenarios rely on thact feature:

 * LabelsAcceptance,"Adding a single label"
 * LabelsAcceptance,"Ignore space before colon"